-Theorem \ref{thm:price_convergence_rate} gives us the rate of convergence of iterates $\{p_k\}_{k \geq 1}$ to $p^*$.
-This rate is determined by $\alpha$ which comes from Assumption \ref{assk}.
+\end{thm} \begin{proof} Deferred to Appendix \ref{appendix:proof:th:price_convergence_rate}. \end{proof} An immediate consequence of Theorem~\ref{thm:price_convergence_rate}, obtained using Jensen's inequality, is that This gives us the rate of convergence of iterates $\{p_k\}_{k \geq 1}$ to $p^*$.
+This rate is in terms of the parameter $\alpha$ appearing in Assumption \ref{assk}.
 By Equation \eqref{eqn:bias_bound}, choosing a sequence $\big\{T^*_k\big\}_{k \geq 1}$ which grows fast tightens the rate at which the bias decays.
 This allows a potentially larger value of $\alpha$ to satisfy Assumption \ref{assk}(b), and thereby to obtain a faster convergence rate to $p^*$.
-What this means in words is - when the chosen window sizes are large enough, the gradient estimators $\widehat{\nabla\Psi}(p)$ are more accurate allowing for faster convergence to $p^*$.
-Recall that the service operator's goal is to minimize the regret which is accomplished by learning the optimal price as quickly as possible.
-Clearly then, there is a trade-off to study here: large window sizes take fewer iterations to learn the optimal price.
-However, it could potentially take more time, and we may therefore be favouring smaller window sizes more.
-We explore this tradeoff in Section \ref{subsection:numerical_experiments:window_size}.
+What this means is that using larger window sizes in the learning algorithm reduces the bias in the gradient estimators $\widehat{\nabla\Psi}(p)$, making them more accurate and enabling faster convergence to $p^*$.
+Since the service operator’s objective is to minimize regret by learning the optimal price as quickly as possible, a natural trade-off arises: larger window sizes reduce the number of iterations required but increase the time per iteration.
+We explore this trade-off through simulation experiments in Section~\ref{subsection:numerical_experiments:window_size}.

 We now have the full machinery in place to establish an upper bound on the total regret $R(L)$ in the regime where the number of iterations $L$ becomes large.

 \begin{thm} Under Assumption \ref{assk}, as $L \rightarrow \infty$,